cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Precision

-Among all transactions the model flagged as “fraud” (predicted positive), Precision is the fraction that were actually fraud.
+Precision is the fraction of transactions that was actually fraud among all transactions the model flagged as fraud (predicted positive).

+For example, if a model flagged 100 transactions as fraud, and 80 of those were indeed fraudulent, then:

+$$
+\text{Precision} = \frac{TP}{TP + FP} = \frac{80}{100} = 0.8
+$$
-High Precision means few false positives.

-Precision is crucial for operational efficiency.
+High Precision means few false positives, so it is crucial for operational efficiency.

 Low Precision means investigators waste time on many false alarms, and customers suffer unnecessary declines.

-$$\text{Precision} = \frac{TP}{TP + FP}$$

-For fraud, a Precision of 0.5 would mean half of the alerts are real fraud.
 Many top systems aim for very high Precision (e.g., 0.9+) at low fraud rates, but there’s a trade-off with Recall.

 Precision is often reported at a certain operating point or as an average if multiple thresholds are considered.

-An example interpretation: “Of transactions our system blocked, 95% were indeed fraudulent”, that’s a Precision of 95%.
+An example interpretation: “Of transactions our system blocked, 95% were indeed fraudulent,” that’s a Precision of 95%.

 ## Recall

-Recall is the fraction of actual fraud cases that the model correctly caught.
-High Recall means few false negatives – the model is catching most fraudsters.
+Recall is the fraction of actual fraud cases that the model correctly predicts as fraud (true positives) out of all actual fraud cases.

+For example, if there were 100 actual fraud cases and the model caught 80 of them, then:

+$$
-$$\text{Precision} = \frac{TP}{TP + FN}$$
+\text{Recall} = \frac{TP}{TP + FN} = \frac{80}{100} = 0.8
+$$

+High Recall means few false negatives, which is critical in fraud detection because missing a fraudulent transaction can lead to financial losses.

-This is critical for security: low Recall means many frauds slip through and cause losses.
+Low Recall means many frauds slip through and cause losses.

 However, one can usually increase Recall by lowering the detection threshold at the cost of Precision.
 So there’s a balance.

 A Recall of 0.80 means 80% of fraud instances were detected (20% missed).
-In practice, businesses may set a Recall target like “catch at least 70% of fraud” and then maximize Precision under that constraint.*
+In practice, businesses may set a Recall target like “catch at least 70% of fraud” and then maximize Precision under that constraint.

 ## F1-Score

-F1-Score is the harmonic mean of Precision and Recall.
-It gives a single-figure balance of both metrics.
+F1-Score is the harmonic mean of Precision and Recall, so it gives a single-figure balance of both metrics.

+For example, if Precision is 0.8 and Recall is 0.6, then:

+$$
-$$ F_1 = \frac{2 \times \text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}} $$
+F_1 = \frac{2 \times Precision \times Recall}{Precision + Recall} = \frac{2 \times 0.8 \times 0.6}{0.8 + 0.6} = \frac{0.96}{1.4} \approx 0.686
+$$

+High F1 means both Precision and Recall are reasonably high.

+Low F1 means either Precision or Recall is low, which is undesirable in fraud detection.

-F1 is useful when we want a combined score for model selection, or when class distribution is skewed.
+F1-Score is useful when we want a combined score for model selection, or when class distribution is skewed.
-A high F1 requires both Precision and Recall to be reasonably high.
-If one of them is low, then F1 suffers.

 In extremely imbalanced data, even F1 can be dominated by one side if not careful.

-But it’s much better than accuracy for fraud.
-For instance, if a model has Precision 0.6 and Recall 0.6, F1 = 0.60.
-If another has 0.7 Precision but 0.4 Recall, F1 \~0.50, telling us the first model is overall better balanced.
+F1 is much better than accuracy for fraud.
+For instance, if a model has Precision 0.6 and Recall 0.6, F1 = 0.6.
+If another has Precision = 0.7 but Recall = 0.4, F1 $$ \approx 0.50 $$, telling us the first model is overall better balanced.

 F1 is a popular metric in Kaggle competitions and papers to compare models, ensuring they are not just optimizing one at the expense of the other.

 ## False Positive Rate (FPR) and False Negative Rate (FNR)

-Sometimes business sets these as requirements.
+FPR is the fraction of legitimate transactions that were incorrectly flagged as fraud (false positives) out of all legitimate transactions.
+FNR is the fraction of fraudulent transactions that were missed (false negatives) out of all actual fraud cases.

+For example, if there were 1000 legitimate transactions and the model flagged 50 of them as fraud, then:

+$$
+\text{FPR} = \frac{FP}{TN + FP} = \frac{50}{1000} = 0.05 \text{ or } 5\%
+$$

+Sometimes businesses set FPR requirements to control false alarms.

+For example:

-For instance: *“We can only review 0.5% of transactions, so FPR must be <=0.5%.”*
+- “We can only review 0.5% of transactions, so FPR must be ≤ 0.5%.”
-This is essentially controlling false positives.
-Or *“We cannot tolerate missing more than 10% of fraud – FNR <=10%,”* which is Recall >=90%.
+- “We cannot tolerate missing more than 10% of fraud, so FNR ≤ 10%,” which implies Recall ≥ 90%.

-These can be more actionable in setting thresholds than Precision/Recall alone.
+These constraints often drive the choice of operating thresholds more directly than Precision or Recall alone.

 ## Specificity (True Negative Rate)

+Specificity measures how well the system correctly identifies legitimate transactions as non-fraud.

+For example, if there were 1000 legitimate transactions and the model flagged 50 of them incorrectly as fraud (FP), the calculation would be:

+$$
+\text{Specificity} = \frac{TN}{TN + FP} = \frac{950}{950 + 50} = 0.95 \text{ or } 95\%
+$$

+Specificity is often overlooked in fraud detection, because it’s essentially the complement of the False Positive Rate (FPR):

+$$
+\text{Specificity} = 1 - \text{FPR}
+$$

-Specificity is usually very high by default in fraud detection because TN is huge.
+Specificity is typically very high in fraud detection systems because the number of legitimate transactions (TN) is much larger than the number of frauds or false positives.

-$$ \text{Specificity} = \frac{TN}{TN + FP} $$

-It’s rarely a focus, since not catching non-fraud (false positive) is already covered by Precision, and we assume we want to allow legitimate transactions.
+Since Precision already focuses on avoiding false positives, and we typically assume we want to approve as many legitimate transactions as possible, Specificity doesn’t usually take center stage.

-But in some contexts, specificity is considered to make sure the false positive rate is controlled (e.g., “FPR should be below 0.1%”).
+However, in some contexts, like regulatory requirements or customer experience it’s important to keep FPR below a certain threshold, such as “FPR ≤ 0.1%,” which directly relates to maintaining high Specificity.

 ## AUC-ROC (Area Under the ROC Curve)

-This measures the model’s ability to discriminate between classes across all thresholds.
-ROC (Receiver Operating Characteristic) curve plots True Positive Rate (Recall) vs False Positive Rate.
-AUC is the area under this curve; an AUC of 0.5 is random, 1.0 is perfect.
-AUC has the advantage of being threshold-independent – it summarizes the model’s performance at all operating points.
-It’s very common in fraud research because it doesn’t require picking a threshold and is not affected by the overall class imbalance as much as accuracy.
-An intuitive interpretation of AUC-ROC: it’s the probability that a randomly chosen fraudulent transaction will receive a higher risk score than a randomly chosen legitimate transaction.
-So, if we randomly pair a fraud and a non-fraud, AUC is the chance the model ranks the fraud higher.
-AUC considers both r aecall and specificity (specificity = TN / (TN+FP)) over all thresholds.
-One caution: when the positive class is extremely rare, AUC can be less informative; AUC might be very high even if model struggles on the minority class, because FPR might be tiny for all models.
-In such cases, **Precision-Recall AUC** is often more informative.
-Many fraud competitions used AUC as the evaluation metric (e.g., IEEE-CIS used AUC).
+AUC-ROC measures a model’s ability to distinguish fraud from non-fraud across all possible thresholds.

+The ROC curve (Receiver Operating Characteristic) plots True Positive Rate (Recall) against False Positive Rate (FPR).

+The AUC is the area under this curve:

+- AUC = 0.5 means random guessing.
+- AUC = 1.0 means perfect discrimination.

+An intuitive interpretation:
+“If I randomly pick a fraud and a legitimate transaction, AUC is the chance the fraud gets a higher risk score.”

+AUC is threshold-independent: it summarizes performance across all thresholds, and it’s less sensitive to class imbalance than accuracy.

 ## AUC-PR (Area Under Precision-Recall Curve)

-Not explicitly asked in the question, but worth noting: PR AUC focuses on Precision vs Recall trade-off and is more sensitive to improvements on the minority class.
-In very imbalanced scenarios, PR AUC is a better indicator of performance improvements than ROC AUC.
-For example, a model might have a high ROC AUC of 0.98 but a PR AUC of only 0.10 if Precision is low at high Recalls.
-Researchers sometimes report this to show how well the model does in terms of actual Precision/Recall trade-off.
+AUC-PR plots Precision vs. Recall and focuses squarely on the minority class (fraud), so it tells us how well the model catches fraud while keeping false alarms low.

+In highly imbalanced data, AUC-PR is more informative than AUC-ROC because it answers how well does the model balance Precision and Recall where it matters.

+For instance, a model could have AUC-ROC = 0.98 (sounds amazing) and still have AUC-PR = 0.10 (not so great).

+That tells you: “Sure, the model ranks fraud higher than non-fraud most of the time, but when it comes to real-world detection, Precision at high Recall isn’t stellar.”

+This makes AUC-PR the go-to metric when fraud cases are rare and we care about catching as many as possible without overwhelming the system with false alarms.

 ## Detection Latency